The Psychosocial Series

 It’s confusing enough to understand what the word ‘psychosocial’ actually means, let alone know how to manage the workplace risks which it describes.

-This guide explains what the WHS laws prescribe in terms of managing psychosocial hazards and risks, and the types of harm that can result if a PCBU’s psychosocial risks aren’t managed effectively.
+Get clear on what the WHS laws prescribe when it comes to managing psychosocial hazards, and the types of harm that can result if a PCBU’s psychosocial risks aren’t managed effectively.

 The WHS Laws